effectfully-ou/sketches/mineunifier/README.md

 It says that if the input cell is `?` then the result stays unconstrained. `c` is going to be instantiated later by the solver (unless the solver fails to find a solution for the board).

-If in the input is a mine, then so is the output:
+If the input is a mine, then so is the output:

 ```haskell
 instance c ~~ 'X => Parse "x" c